fg6/EBI_NGS_Assembly/README.md

       assemblies/spades_scaffolds.fasta    E.Coli scaffold assembly from SPAdes using the Miseq reads

 ## Run the examples
+Run each script from the main folder EBI_NGS_Assembly; if a script needs input files, provide the files including  their relative location.

 ### Generate the SPAdes assembly using the Miseq reads:

       $ ./scripts/spades.sh